Georgia Tech vs. Nevada Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Georgia Tech Performance Insights

-- The Yellow Jackets have a +15 scoring differential, topping opponents by 1.4 points per game.
-They're putting up 72.4 points per game to rank 243rd in college basketball and are giving up 71.0 per contest to rank 185th in college basketball.
+- The Yellow Jackets are outscoring opponents by 1.4 points per game with a +15 scoring differential overall.
+They put up 72.4 points per game (243rd in college basketball) and allow 71.0 per outing (186th in college basketball).

-- Georgia Tech grabs 43.1 rebounds per game (17th in college basketball) while conceding 35.7 per outing to its opponents.
-It outrebounds opponents by 7.4 boards per game.
+- Georgia Tech wins the rebound battle by 7.4 boards on average.
+It collects 43.1 rebounds per game, which ranks 16th in college basketball, while its opponents grab 35.7 per contest.

-- Georgia Tech connects on 6.7 three-pointers per game (258th in college basketball) compared to its opponents' 7.2.
+- Georgia Tech makes 6.7 three-pointers per game (258th in college basketball) compared to its opponents' 7.2.
 It shoots 29.0% from deep while its opponents hit 28.0% from long range.

-- Georgia Tech has come up short in the turnover battle by 3.5 turnovers per game, committing 12.6 (250th in college basketball play) while forcing 9.1 (354th in college basketball).
+- Georgia Tech has come up short in the turnover battle by 3.5 turnovers per game, committing 12.6 (251st in college basketball action) while forcing 9.1 (354th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.